FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/amazon_s3.md

 ## Using AWS EC2 instance profiles to access S3 storage

-To enhance the use of <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> in large AWS deployments, you can use an IAM role to manage access for applications that run on an EC2 instance.
+To enhance the use of {{< TransferCFT/componentlongname  >}} in large AWS deployments, you can use an IAM role to manage access for applications that run on an EC2 instance.
 To implement, you need an IAM role that allows access to S3 defined in an IAM instance profile, which is then associated with the EC2 instance.
 For example, Transfer CFT could be hosted on an EC2 instance that inherits its permissions from the associated instance profile to access the S3 bucket.

-No configuration is required on <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span>, you can simply point the CFTSEND or CFTRECV WORKINGDIR field to the desired S3 endpoint and leave the STORAGEACCOUNT definition empty.
+No configuration is required on {{< TransferCFT/componentlongname  >}}, you can simply point the CFTSEND or CFTRECV WORKINGDIR field to the desired S3 endpoint and leave the STORAGEACCOUNT definition empty.

-<span class="bold_in_para">Example </span>
+**Example**